npetrovski/l2js-client/README.md

 | A | B  |C|D|E|F|G|H|I|…|
 ```

 Thus, the largest packet size is 64K (65535 bytes), with 2 bytes reserved for size.
-The smallest valid packet is 2 bytes long and has no real meaning (as TCP makes keep-alives redundant).
+The smallest valid packet is 2 bytes long and has no real meaning (as TCP makes keep-alive redundant).

 ### Content

 The packet's content is what server emulators typically call 'a packet'.
-The content starts with an unique dynamic-size prefix identifying the type of the packet, followed by the packet's actual content.
+The content starts with a unique dynamic-size prefix identifying the type of the packet, followed by the packet's actual content.

 ```txt
 | Header |      Content      |